agubelu/Advent-of-Code-2021/JOURNAL.md

 }
 ```

-I also made some other changes, such as using a `Coord` as a conter for both parts.
+I also made some other changes, such as using a `Coord` as a counter for both parts.
 Now, we can define a function that solves the problem using any point counter backend:

 ```rust
 fn solve_with(coords: &[CoordPair], mut solver: impl PointCounter) -> (u64, u64) {